From Christ to Jesus

 • a.
 Context: The Founding Myth Pattern

 • d.
-How were the stories created?
+How were the Stories created? - By

 a.
 The Founding Myth Pattern